• Skip to primary navigation

 For the nougat layer, I recommend sticking with rolled oats.
 If you don’t have any, quick oats will also work.

 If your dates are quite dry and hard, you may need to add moisture while processing the nougat and/or caramel ingredients.
-To do this, simply add 1 tablespoon melted coconut oil or extra dates.
+To do this, simply add 1 tbsp melted coconut oil or extra dates.

 Maca powder is entirely optional.
 Maca has an earthy flavor with subtle hints of butterscotch and caramel, so it enhances the caramel layer.
 Plus, it’s loaded with nutrients.
 You can still create a delicious caramel spread without this unique ingredient, though!